CodingEnthusiastic/bubbles-2.0/README.md

-# bubbles-2.0
+# BubbleGame
-This frontend project enables timer as per user choice + all features in bubble game 1.0
+The frontend project with a special use of javascript